 Ivan Bilibin (Иван Яковлевич Билибин) (1876-1942)

-Ivan Bilibin authentication from $175.
-Ivan Bilibin appraisal from $25.
-Ivan Bilibin certificates of authenticity (COA).
-Ivan Bilibin analysis, research, scientific tests, full authentications.
+We perform Ivan Bilibin art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Ivan Bilibin or we will sell it for you.

 Ivan Bilibin was one of the most influential 20th-century illustrators and stage designers who took part in the Mir iskusstva and contributed to the Ballets Russes.
 Throughout his career, he was strongly inspired by Slavic folklore.